Posted on 2 Comments

 3. Moisture Absorption

-The socks should wick sweat away from your feet and also repels water (helps in rainy winter runs).
+The socks should wick sweat away from your feet and also repel water (helps in rainy winter runs).

 It is also recommended to choose socks with hypoallergenic and anti-bacterial features.